20+ years of conflict management experience. Lawyer, ombuds, ADR/conflict resolution design and delivery.

 Conflict = opportunity?

-Effective conflict management starts with understanding the importance of early intervention and appropriate escalation.
-Conflict resolution approaches should be as unique as your organization.
+Conflict management approaches should be as unique as your organization.

 “[Heather] is someone who brings good humour, empathy, and diplomacy to every interaction… Her commitment to diversity and inclusion is exemplary and so necessary within an academic institution.”Jessica Thorpe, PhD candidate, G2G Peer Advisor, 2018-2020